ariel-logos/ElfyLab/_posts/2023-12-16-save-your-ui-2.md

 <br>
 <h5>Final considerations</h5>

-This whole process as the "downside" of now leaving the UI layer without any effect besides those that you are fine with applying to the entire frame.
+This whole process has the "downside" of now leaving the UI layer without any effect besides those that you are fine with applying to the entire frame.
 This limitation can be partially bypassed by adding in your effects list some image-adjustment shader such as <span style="color:MediumSeaGreen;">PD80_04_Contrast_Brightness_Saturation.fx</span> or similar ones, and duplicate it.
 Afterwards you can add one of the two in the Toggle Group created in the previous section of this guide and leave the other out.
 After this operation, you can simply use the effect outside the toggle group to change some contrast/brightness/saturation etc. to better adjust the visual aspect of your UI layer and then use the effect inside the toggle group to "revert" this effect on the application/game render.
 Down here is my setup (mind that for some effects it's not as simple as to apply the same amount with inverse sign to revert the non-UI render to its original look!).